 Description-Large (up to 180’ tall and 4’ in diameter) relatively straight trunked pine with 5 needles per fascicle and large (4-12”) cones; needles are 2-4” long, soft and flexible, with stomatal bloom only on the ventral sides, and they persist for 3-4 years, giving the branch tips a moderately tufted appearance; cones with thin scales, open to release seed; bark thin (1-1.5”), dark grey to purplish grey, with resin blisters on young trees, and broken into rectangular blocks on older trees.

-Similar species–Pinus lambertiana (Sugar Pines) have stomatal bloom on both sides of needles, and aren’t found north of the 45th Parallel; P. albicaulis and P. flexilis have short (1.5-3”), stiff needles, and smaller cones; other pines in our region have 2 or 3 needles per fascicle.
+Similar species–Pinus lambertiana (Sugar Pines) have stomatal bloom on both sides of needles, and aren’t found north of the 45th Parallel; P. albicaulis and P. flexilis have short (1.5-3”), stiff needles, stomatal bloom on all surfaces, and smaller cones; other pines in our region have 2 or 3 needles per fascicle.

 Habitat-Moist to mesic forests, mostly montane (up to 7,500’ elevation), though found in the lowlands around the Puget Sound.